martn2023/avengers-imdb-clone/README.md

 - When you install something, depedencies are automatically added to the package.json file.
 In Django, you need to add manually.
 - You might have to sort data in the SQL pull/API endpoint instead of counting on REACT to do the heavy lifting
 - The idea of web-scraping isn't something I considered until the middle of the project.
 It wasn't so bad to download movie posters, but the idea of putting them in a certain file path tree sounded tedious and annoying, so that pointed me to BeautifulSoup.
+- Python already has a "quote_plus" function for encoding strings into search URLs